fmsrodrigues/video-course-player.v01.course.ts/README.md

+# Note:
+Commented code is the original Redux + Redux Thunk implementation.
+The current implementation uses Zustand.

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.